Menu

 Where to find housing in Amsterdam?

-Pararius is the leading website where people search for housing.
+Pararius is the leading website for people searching for housing in Amsterdam.
 It's free to use, plus the listings are updated daily, so you can rest assured that the results you find are up-to-date.
 You can also register and subscribe to individual real estate agencies, such as RE/MAX.

 Another good resource to use is Facebook groups, especially if you're just looking for a room in an apartment or house in Amsterdam.
 Because housing is so hard to find, many people will band together to search together, so this can be very beneficial to you.
 Do note that landlords must apply for extra permits to house more than two people, so it'll be rare to find legal housing where you and your friends can reside.